AsgeirSH/CURLlib/README.md

  $curl = new CURL('http://example.com/');
  $result = $curl->exec();
 ```
 This is a GET-request, with a standard timeout of 12 seconds, that returns an object if the result is JSON or serialized data.
-Otherwise it returns the full HTML returned from CURL.
+Otherwise it returns the full response returned from CURL.

 It is also possible to set headers, timeouts and which port to use:
 ```